Pearson BTEC Level 4 Higher National Certificate in Creative Media Production (Game Development)

 Where next - Further Studies

-Upon successful completion and approval, students will have an opportunity to progress onto the HND programme in Creative Media Production, this HND programme will run if enough students pass this HNC programme.
+Upon successful completion and approval, students will have an opportunity to progress onto the HND programme in Creative Media Production, which is planned to run from September 2020.

 Where next - Job Opportunities